jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 (``'baryon + cold dark matter'``) and one for decaying matter (``'decaying cold dark matter'``).
-This is done simply by listing each particle component separately in the ``initial_conditions`` parameter in :ref:`the parameter file <params-decaying-cold-dark-matter>`.
+This is done simply by listing each particle component separately in the ``initial_conditions`` parameter in :ref:`the parameter file <param-decaying-cold-dark-matter>`.
 Specifying ``_combine = False``, we see that
-:ref:`our parameter file <params-decaying-cold-dark-matter>` file does exactly this.
+:ref:`our parameter file <param-decaying-cold-dark-matter>` file does exactly this.
 We further want the produced power spectrum data file to contain the combined power of the two particle components, rather than simply listing the power spectra of each component separately.
 Looking at the specification of ``powerspec_select`` in
-:ref:`the parameter file <params-decaying-cold-dark-matter>`, we see that power spectra are to be produced of ``'total matter'`` and ``('stable matter', 'decaying matter')``.
+:ref:`the parameter file <param-decaying-cold-dark-matter>`, we see that power spectra are to be produced of ``'total matter'`` and ``('stable matter', 'decaying matter')``.
 We are used to having these specifications refer to our non-linear component through its species (usually